eafer/rdrview/README.md

 ## Usage

-There are three direct dependencies: libcurl, libxml2 and libseccomp.
+There are three direct dependencies: libxml2, libseccomp and libcurl.
-On Debian/Ubuntu, you can install them by running (as root):
+On Debian/Ubuntu, you can install the first two by running (as root):

-    apt install libcurl4-gnutls-dev libxml2-dev libseccomp-dev
+    apt install libxml2-dev libseccomp-dev

+The libcurl package comes in different flavours, depending on the backend that provides the SSL support.
+Any of them will do.
+To install the GnuTLS version:

+    apt install libcurl4-gnutls-dev

-For _rdrview_ to be useful, you should also install a character mode web browser such as lynx:
+For _rdrview_ to be useful, you should also get a character mode web browser such as lynx:

     apt install lynx

 The name of the packages might differ in your distribution.
-On Fedora, for example, this would be:
+On Fedora, for example, you can install everything with:

     dnf install libcurl-devel libxml2-devel libseccomp-devel lynx